arangace/CreamCat/README.md

    7. Run npm install in the terminal
    8. Run npm start or click on the start - backend under NPM SCRIPTS, backend\package.json

+Deployment from VSCode:

+   1. Click File -> Open folder...
+   2. Navigate to the folder where CreamCat is located
+   3. Click open folder
+   4. Frontend and backend folders should be present in working directory

+   Frontend deployment

+   1. Open a new terminal window
+   2. type "cd frontend"
+   3. Run npm install in the terminal (type: "npm install")
+   4. Run "npm start" or click on the start - frontend under NPM SCRIPTS, frontend\package.json

+   Backend deployment

+   5. Open a new terminal window
+   6. type "cd backend"
+   7. Run npm install in the terminal
+   8. Run npm start or click on the start - backend under NPM SCRIPTS, backend\package.json

 (NOTE: if the NPM SRIPTS don't show in the bottom lefthand corner, click package.json once) (NOTE: if running in development mode, run nodemon - backend instead)